RUCAIBox/LLMRank/README.md

 ## 🔍 Key Findings

+> Please click the links below each "Observation" to find the code and scripts to reproduce the results.

 ### Observation 1.
 LLMs struggle to perceive order of user histories

 LLMs can utilize historical behaviors for personalized ranking, but *struggle to perceive the order* of the given sequential interaction histories.